gradle/gradle/design-docs/jdk9-support.md

 - ~~Duplicate `exports` clauses should raise an error~~
 - ~~Package name argument to `exports` clause should be validated per the JLS~~

-## Story: Generate an API jar based on the API specification
+## Story: Create API jar according to API specification

 - All JVM libraries should produce an API jar and a runtime jar.
 - Build a jar containing those packages from compiled classes for each variant of the library.